fizerkhan/fizerkhan.github.io/war/README.md

 # My Blog

 This is my personal blog which is hosted in **fizerkhan.com**.
-I like to share to the people who i know and do not know what i know little bit.
+I like to share what i know little bit to the people who i know and do not know.
 Hope it is useful to human kind.

 # How

 To run

-    $ grunt server
+    $ cd war && grunt server

 To build

-    $ grunt build
+    $ cd war && grunt build

 To Deploy

-    $
+    $ gaed

+Notes: During deploy, Google app engine throws JSP compilation error.
+       So move the `node_modules` folder to main folder, then deploy.
+       After deploy, move back the `node_modules` to `war` folder.

 # Tools